What It Really Takes to Make Non-GMO Gummies

 When a brand decides to launch non-GMO gummies, most conversations focus on consumer trust and clean labels.
-But on the manufacturing floor, it's a different story entirely.
-Producing a non-GMO gummy isn't just about swapping out a few ingredients.
-It requires a complete rethink of formulation, sourcing, processing, and quality control.
-Let me walk you through the challenges that rarely make it into glossy sales decks.
+But on the manufacturing floor, it's a different story.
+Producing a non-GMO gummy isn't just about swapping ingredients.
+It demands a complete rethink of formulation, sourcing, processing, and quality control.
+Let me show you the challenges sales decks skip.

 The Gelling Agent Problem